byborh/careerLauncher/README.md

-# BigTechInbox 🚀
+# Career Launcher 🚀

-**BigTechInbox** is a curated collection of public emails from top tech companies, designed to help students and early-career professionals send personalized internship or spontaneous job applications efficiently.
+**Career Launcher** is a curated collection of public emails from top tech companies, designed to help students and early-career professionals send personalized internship or spontaneous job applications efficiently.

 ## Features